 In general, the higher the ply, the thicker the yarn will be.
 For example, 4-ply yarn is thinner than 8-ply yarn, which is thinner than 10-ply yarn.

 However, it’s important to note that ply does not necessarily correspond with yarn weight or thickness.
-Some very chunky yarns are only three-ply (that is, they have two, thick strands).
+Some very chunky yarns are only two-ply (that is, they have two, thick strands).
 On the other hand, some multi-ply yarns are quite thin.

 Ply vs. WPI